Kijewski/pyjson5/README.rst

 Compatibility
 -------------

-At least CPython 3.4 is needed.
+At least CPython 3.5 or a recent Pypy3 version is needed.
-Other interpreters such as Pypy and older CPython versions are not supported and will not be supported.